 Here is an image of my current Steam games hard drive.
 Note I have Steam installed to D:\Steam and rF2 to D:\rFactor2.

-If you want to do this and have a problem getting it accomplished, let me know and we can meet on Teamspeak to walk through it.
+If you want to do this and have a problem getting it accomplished, let one of the SCSR Admins know and we can meet on Teamspeak to walk through it.

 So now that you know you have the hard drive space and have decided to install it, just click the "Library" tab, then highlight "rFactor 2", then click the "Install" button.

 Next you will see this screen.
 Be sure and click the dropdown menu if you change the installation from the default location.
 Also note you cannot create a new location path here.
 That has to be done as I explained earlier in the article.

 Next you'll see the legalese page, the license, then the downloads page.
 Click "Manage Downloads" to see the progress of the initial download.
 I say "initial" download because you're not done when this is completed.
 Notice the updated time to complete the download once you click on Manage Download.